sanjabteam/ticket/README.md

 ],
 ```

-and add provider to plugins/providers:
+and add provider to plugins/providers in `config/sanjab.php`:

 ```php
 'plugins' => [